This is the famous Bangkok, a main gateway to the Orient and its greatest city.

 Rush Hour in Bangkok

-City that never sleeps, at twilights Bangkok completely alters its face transforming into the beautiful and luminous spectacle.
-At night, as a daily ritual, ordinary looking places during the day, dressing up as it were for a cocktail party.
-Bangkok's incredible nightlife is an extravaganza filled with flashing lights, music and fun loving crowds.
-It gets much more enjoyable strolling around at night, when the daily heat subsides and it's noticeably cooler.
+A city that never sleeps, at twilights, Bangkok completely alters its face transforming into a beautiful and luminous spectacle.
+At night, as a daily ritual, ordinary-looking places during the day, dressing up as it were for a cocktail party.
+Bangkok's incredible nightlife is an extravaganza filled with flashing lights, music, and fun-loving crowds.
+It gets much more enjoyable strolling around at night when the daily heat subsides and it's noticeably cooler.

-Thus, plenty venues of choice for fellow travellers, hunting for action and romance, are squared up around Sukhumvit Road, namely Soi Cowboy, Nana Entertainment Plaza & Nana Disco, Grace coffee-shop, recently launched Clinton Plaza and other night entertainment spots.
-In fact, no other city, atleast in Southeast Asia, rivals Bangkok for its thrilling Nightlife Entertainment.
+Thus, plenty of venues of choice for fellow travelers, hunting for action and romance, are squared up around Sukhumvit Road, namely Soi Cowboy, Nana Entertainment Plaza & Nana Disco.
+A while back, Grace coffee shop launched Clinton Plaza and other night entertainment spots.
+In fact, no other city, at least in Southeast Asia, rivals Bangkok for its thrilling Nightlife Extravaganza.
 This vibrant city compounds pre-and-after hours small intimate bars and cocktail lounges along with boasted and crowded clubs and discos.
-Some equipped with sophisticated sound systems, laser lights and other modern gear.
-Other inns provide for more friendly and relax ambience, featuring slow dance melodies or attracting the guests with live entertainers.
+Some are equipped with sophisticated sound systems, laser lights, and other modern gear.
+Other inns provide for a more friendly and relaxed ambiance, featuring slow dance melodies or attracting guests with live entertainers.
 Some of the best, primarily situated in the leading hotels, offer the superior bona fide experience inspired by top music play artists and musicians from all over the world.
-Speaking of bars, it's just impossible to overlook the legendary Thermae, one of the Bangkok oldest after hours gatherings.
-This popular hangout is distinguished by its genuine humble character with somewhat bizarre ambience and eccentric frequenters.
+Speaking of bars, it's just impossible to overlook the legendary Thermae, one of Bangkok oldest after-hours gatherings.
+This popular hangout is distinguished by its genuine humble character with somewhat bizarre ambiance and eccentric frequenters.
 Yet, being patronaged by flamboyant freelance girls, it has a lifelong reputation of a venue where one could never get bored.
-More info on shopping, dining and night entertainment in Bangkok is found in the page entitle Shopping and Hotspots.
+More info on shopping, dining and night entertainment in Bangkok is found on the page entitle Shopping and Hotspots.
 In addition, please refer to a list of recommended tours in Bangkok at Private & Joint-Bus Guided Tours.
-And by all odds, take advantage of this special travel promotion and enjoy the luxury and exotic Thailand Vacation of your dreams at incredible savings!
+And by all means, take advantage of this special travel promotion and enjoy the luxury and exotic Thailand Vacation of your dreams at incredible savings!
 (This Bangkok--Pattaya package is guided by our experts.)

 To be continued...